 Brex Rewards

 Last (and certainly least) is Brex Rewards.
-Brex previously offered checking and spending accounts for small businesses before tightening up its requirements and closing most small business accounts.
+Brex previously offered checking and spending accounts for small businesses before tightening its requirements and closing most small business accounts.
 Then, in March 2023, Brex significantly devalued its points with no notice.
 Remaining Brex Rewards account holders can transfer points to seven airlines at the following rates:

-Previous Ways to Transfer Points Between Frequent Flyer Programs
+Previous Ways To Transfer Points Between Frequent Flyer Programs

 Our Take

-For rates and fees of the cards mentioned in this post, please visit the following links: American Express® Gold Card (Rates & Fees), The Platinum Card® from American Express (Rates & Fees), The Business Platinum Card® from American Express (Rates & Fees), Chase Sapphire Reserve® (Rates & Fees), Chase Sapphire Preferred® Card (Rates & Fees), Ink Business Preferred® Credit Card (Rates & Fees), Chase Freedom Unlimited® (Rates & Fees), Ink Business Unlimited® Credit Card (Rates & Fees), and Ink Business Cash® Credit Card (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: American Express® Gold Card (Rates & Fees), American Express Platinum Card® (Rates & Fees), The Business Platinum Card® from American Express (Rates & Fees), Chase Sapphire Reserve® (Rates & Fees), Chase Sapphire Preferred® Card (Rates & Fees), Sapphire Reserve for Business℠ (Rates & Fees), Ink Business Preferred® Credit Card (Rates & Fees), Chase Freedom Unlimited® (Rates & Fees), Ink Business Unlimited® Credit Card (Rates & Fees), Ink Business Cash® Credit Card (Rates & Fees), Citi Strata Elite℠ Card (Rates & Fees), and Citi Strata Premier® Card (Rates & Fees)